ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 ## Time Sensitive Networking

 The routers in a network can perform two distinct functions on incoming packets, namely forwarding (where the packet should be sent) and scheduling (when the packet should be sent).
 Time Sensitive Networking (TSN) and Deterministic Networking provide several mechanisms for scheduling under the assumption that routers are time synchronized.
 The most effective mechanisms for delay minimization involve per-flow resource allocation.

 Segment Routing (SR) is a forwarding paradigm that allows encoding forwarding instructions in the packet in a stack data structure, rather than being programmed into the routers.
-The SR instructions are contained within a packet in the form of a first-in first-out stack dictating the forwarding decisions of successive routers.
-Segment routing may be used to choose a path sufficiently short to be capable of providing sufficiently low end- to-end latency but does not influence the queueing of individual packets in each router along that pat
+The SR instructions are contained within a packet in the form of a First-in First-out stack dictating the forwarding decisions of successive routers.
+Segment routing may be used to choose a path sufficiently short to be capable of providing a low end-to-end latency but does not influence the queueing of individual packets in each router along that path.

-TSN is required for networks transporting time sensitive traffic, that is, packets that are required to be delivered to their final destination by a given time.
+TSN is required for networks transporting such time sensitive traffic, whose packets are required to be delivered to their final destination by a given time.

-### Stack-based Methods for Latency Control
+### Stack Based Methods for Latency Control

 One efficient data structure for inserting local deadlines into the headers is a "stack", similar to that used in Segment Routing to